Skyld-Labs/ModelHunter/README.md

 # ModelHunter: ML Model Extraction Pipeline for Android Applications

-### ModelHunter is a powerful pipeline designed to extract and test machine learning models from Android applications available on the Google Play Store.
+### ModelHunter is a powerful pipeline designed to extract machine learning models from Android applications available on the Google Play Store.

 ---
 ## Requirements :